Desolation Road: Plot

 In the future, scientist Dr. Alimantando is trekking across the desert of a terraformed Mars and meets a humanoid "greenperson", who claims to have traveled through time to make sure Alimantando is in the right place at the right time to fulfill his destiny.
 It comes in the form of a 700-year-old sentient ROTECH environmental engineering module, or orph, which lies dying in the desert.
 It bequeaths itself and its resources to Dr. Alimantando, who dismantles the machine and uses its components to build his oasis in the desert, which he names Desolation Road (instead of Destination Road) after consuming too much wine.

 Over time, several people find themselves at this settlement in the middle of nowhere, and are welcomed by Dr. Alimantando.
 Crime lord Jameson Jericho, Pasternoster of the Exalted Families, flees the violent destruction of his empire by his enemies, pursued by assassins and possessing a chip in his brain containing the consciousnesses of his Exalted Ancestors.
 Would-be pioneers Rael and Eva Mandella, and Rael's father Haran, arrive ahead of a sandstorm, and Eva gives birth to twins Limaal and Taasmin.
-Rajandra Das, a man with the power to charm machinery, unceremoniously kicks off a train at a random stop that turns out to be Desolation Road.
-Industrial chemist Mikal Margolis and his put-upon mother, "the Babooshka" disembark another train and are stranded.
+Rajandra Das, a man with the power to charm machinery, is unceremoniously kicked off a train at a random stop that turns out to be Desolation Road.
+Industrial chemist Mikal Margolis and his put-upon mother, "the Babooshka" accidentally disembark another train and are stranded.
 The beautiful pilot Persis Tatterdemalion crash lands her plane near the town and, unable to repair the aircraft, stays.
 She and Mikal begin a relationship and open the Bethlehem Ares Railroad/Hotel.
 Identical lothario triplets Ed, Louie, and Umberto Gallacelli arrive at the B.A.R./Hotel having fled their raucous past.
 A mechanic, a lawyer, and a farmer, respectively, all simultaneously fall in love with Persis at first sight.
 Mikal, meanwhile, has become infatuated with Marya Quinsana, a veterinarian, whose dentist brother Morton is himself both infatuated with and fiercely possessive of his sister.
 The feuding Stalin and Tenebrae families arrive, and are given homesteads right next to each other.
 Mr. and Mrs. Stalin's unpleasant son Johnny is both befriended and abused by the Mandella twins.
 Meredith Blue Mountain and his daughter Ruthie, whom he secretly created in a genesis-bottle, come to town to avoid persecution by their former neighbors.
 Ruthie has the power to absorb the beauty around her, and release it outward at will.